Addressables system plugin

 Unloading/releasing the assets

-We provide the option to keep the number of times the asset was loaded via database- so this number could be used to release the asset.
+We advice to adhere to the approach, described above and also we provide an additional, alternative option to release the assets, which can be used in some very specific scenarios- we keep the number of times the asset was loaded via database so this number could be used to release the asset

 Setup assets unloading